michelelacorte/FlickLauncher/README.md

 * Update app icon and string (all languages).
 * Update color matching to app icon.
 * Change default grid size to 6x5.
+* Possibility to change grid size.
+* Possibility to change number of icon in dock.
+* Added circular icon in launcher.

 **v0**
 * Initial commit.